stolksdorf/personal-site/client/main/resume/resume.md

 #### Solution Architect
 - Productized the company's pricing strategy into a high-performance service; allowing key metrics to be monitored and updated via machine learning, leading to the creation of our data science team.
-- Automated key parts of our acquisiton funnel, allowing our team to greatly increase the size and quality of our funnel without needing to make additional hires
+- Automated key parts of our acquisition funnel, allowing our team to greatly increase the size and quality of our funnel without needing to make additional hires
-- Implemented a service and source of truth for locations and geofences.
-Used by marketting, data science, engineering, and pricing teams to automate their workflows.
+- Implemented a service and source of truth for locations and geofences with over 22,000 regions.
+Used by marketting, data science, engineering, and pricing teams to automate their workflows and to geotag their information cross-team.

 ### [North](https://www.bynorth.com/) _2014 - 2019_

 #### Fullstack Architect <!-- _2018 - 2019_ -->
-- Onboarded 4 new developers, including extensive code reviews and 1-on-1 mentoring.
-- Maintined and enhanced our internal build system as other teams adopted it.
 - Integration of Shopify Point-of-sale, Shopify Web, and React into a single retail app for retail applications.
+- Maintained and enhanced our internal build system as other teams adopted it.
 - Oversaw full company brand change for both external and internal web assets.
 - Created a new style of CMS utilizing in-repo YAML and Markdown, editable by non-technicals via [prose.io](https://prose.io).
+- Onboarded 4 new developers, including extensive code reviews and 1-on-1 mentoring.

 #### Rapid Prototyping <!-- _2016 - 2018_ -->
 - Helped create a prototype Alexa integration with our product that Jeff Bezos demoed.